Here are the sydphil@mailman.sydney.edu.au emails for the semester.

 david.braddon-mitchell@sydney.edu.au

-Subject: University of Sydney Philosophy Seminar Series, Melissa Merritt, (University of New South Wales)
+Subject: University of Sydney Philosophy Seminar Series, Jack Hume, (King's College London)

 Hi everyone,

-This week's speaker in the University of Sydney Philosophy Seminar Series is Melissa Merritt, (University of New South Wales)
+This week's speaker in the University of Sydney Philosophy Seminar Series is Jack Hume, (King's College London)

-The title of the talk is "Murdoch on Moral Activity and the Gospels as Art".
+The title of the talk is "Fairness and Value in Conservation".
 Here is an abstract for the talk:

 Enquiries about the seminar series can be directed to david.braddon-mitchell@sydney.edu.au